St. Peter's PTA (Parent Teachers Association)

 This year (2020/2021), the PTA will be coordinated by Carolyn Atkinson, Louise Dudill and Helen Firth in close collaboration with Sarah Morrell as school liaison and our Parent Partnership lead.

-Remember, everyone is automatically a St Peter’s PTA member it is up to you how much you volunteer and support our excellent school community events.
-Without volunteers, school events would not take place.
-Thank you to all our volunteers, past present and future.
+Remember, everyone is automatically a St Peter's PTA member!
+It is up to you how much you volunteer and support our excellent school community events.
+Without your help,school fundraising events would not take place, so thank you to all our volunteers - past, present and future!

 St Peter’s PTA is a group of people who work together to support the school.
 The group is made up of parents, teachers, governors and any other interested members of the local community.
 It shares the school’s commitment to provide the very best opportunities for our children to learn and grow.
 One of the main activities of the PTA is organising events to raise much-needed funds for the school.
 Over the last 12 months these have included several children’s discos, the annual school barbecue, a dinner dance, a sponsored walk, a quiz night and a winter bazaar.

 The funds raised by the PTA are spent in various areas of the school, ranging from special one off projects such as the new library iPads and provision of cooled filtered water in the classrooms to more general items such as new books, furniture or sports equipment.
 Decisions about where the funds are to be spent are made by the PTA in conjunction with the Head/staff.